 Even if the company does give you your real credit score, because creditors use different scores (and sometimes generate their own), you can’t be sure that the score you buy is the one any particular creditor will rely on.
 Also, if you buy your score from one of these companies, watch out for extra fees for services like credit monitoring, which can drive up the price.

 In certain situations, a creditor has to give you your credit score for free.
 This generally happens when the creditor relied upon your credit score in making a credit decision, like when:

-Because the rules regarding when creditors must provide your credit score are complicated, it’s often difficult to know if you are entitled to a free credit report or credit score.
-The best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.
+Because the rules regarding when creditors must provide your credit score are complicated, the best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested or think you deserve, reduces your credit limit, or cancels your credit card.